autopkg/dataJAR-recipes/Adobe Admin Console Packages/README.md

 |AdobeSubstance3DStager|AdobeSubstance3DStager|AdobeSubstance3DStager|AdobeSubstance3DStager|
 |AdobeXD|AdobeXD|AdobeXD|AdobeXD|

-## Process
-1.  will create a [recipe list](https://github.com/autopkg/autopkg/wiki/Running-Multiple-Recipes#recipe-lists) at: ~/Downloads/adobe_admin_console_recipes_list.txt
-2. [AdobeAdminConsolePackagesImporter.py](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAdminConsolePackagesImporter.py) next checks ~/Downloads for any folders that begin with Adobe
-3. Next, these are checked to see if they contain the *_Install.pkg and *_Uninstall.pkg PKG's, (these will be present if a [Managed Package](https://helpx.adobe.com/uk/enterprise/using/manage-packages.html)).
-4. If the above steps pass, then the [RECIPE_OVERRIDE_DIRS](https://github.com/autopkg/autopkg/wiki/Recipe-Overrides#recipe-override-directories) searched.
-If an override is found which starts with the name of the title (as per the table above), and contains the recipe type as passed to [AdobeAdminConsolePackagesImporter.py](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAdminConsolePackagesImporter.py), it's identifier is added to the [recipe list](https://github.com/autopkg/autopkg/wiki/Running-Multiple-Recipes#recipe-lists)
-5. If any matching overrides are found, AutoPkg will run the recipes in the [recipe list](https://github.com/autopkg/autopkg/wiki/Running-Multiple-Recipes#recipe-lists), generating a report at: ~/Downloads/adobe_admin_console_recipes_report.txt
-6. When the recipes are ran, the [AdobeAdminConsolePackagesPkgInfoCreator](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAdminConsolePackagesPkgInfoCreator.py) processor will check that both the *_Install.pkg and *_Uninstall.pkg PKG's exist with the titles folder within ~/Downloads, before proceeding.
-7. Next, the [AdobeAdminConsolePackagesPkgInfoCreator](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAdminConsolePackagesPkgInfoCreator.py) processor will look for the `optionXML.xml` file, located at: `*_Install.pkg/Contents/Resources/optionXML.xml`.
-This file is read in if exists, and exception is raised if missing or cannot be read.
-8. From the `optionXML.xml` the [AdobeAdminConsolePackagesPkgInfoCreator](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAdminConsolePackagesPkgInfoCreator.py) processor will derive the values for the following variables (for more details see the Variables table below):
-• aacp_application_install_lang
-• aacp_application_architecture_type
-• aacp_application_sap_code
-• aacp_application_major_version
-• aacp_target_folder
-10. If Acrobat, as this is still using the older RIBS installation method, the `proxy.xml` file, located at: `*_Install.pkg/Contents/Resources/Setup/aacp_target_folder/proxy.xml`, (for how `aacp_target_folder` is generated, see the Variables table below), is read in if exists, and exception is raised if missing or cannot be read.
-For Acrobat, this file contains the version.
-For all other installers, the `Application.json` located at: `*_Install.pkg/Contents/Resources/HD/aacp_target_folder/Application.json`, (for how `aacp_target_folder` is generated, see the Variables table below), is read in if exists, and exception is raised if missing or cannot be read.
-From the `Application.json`, the following variables values are derived:
-• aacp_application_description
-• aacp_blocking_applications
-11. Next, the [AdobeAutoPkgApplicationData.json](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAutoPkgApplicationData.json) is read in and parsed.
-The step here is looking for the entry for the title, via the `aacp_application_sap_code` and `aacp_application_major_version`.
-If a match isn't found, an exception is raised.
-If a match is found, the details within the matched json are then used to populate the additional variables as needed.
-12. Finally, when the titles are processed via the [AdobeAdminConsolePackagesPkgInfoCreator](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAdminConsolePackagesPkgInfoCreator.py) processor the recipe proceeds to it's next step, and will be able to access all the variables as mentioned in the Variables table below.

-## Icons
-If you're using the .munki recipes supplied here, you can simply drop the icons from the icons folder, into your Munki repos icons folder.. and [Munki will use the icons]|(https://github.com/munki/munki/wiki/Product-Icons#details), as the names match.

 ## Recipe Types
 Munki recipes are included in this repo only, as we use these recipes and as such can keep them updated as needed.